Canine Vaccinations: What Every Informed Dog Owner Should Know

 Start at 6–8 weeks old, repeat every 3–4 weeks until ≥16 weeks old.

-Dogs with unknown vaccine histories should restart core vaccines.
+Dogs with unknown vaccine histories guidelines recommend restarting core vaccines.

 Titers may replace boosters only in special cases (e.g., past severe vaccine reaction).